UniMath/agda-unimath/src/modal-logic/weak-deduction.lagda.md

   backward-deduction-lemma :
     {a b : formula i} →
-    axioms ▷ a ⇒ b →
+    axioms ▷ a →ₘ b →
     is-in-subtype (weak-modal-logic (theory-add-formula a axioms)) b backward-deduction-lemma {a} wab =
     unit-trunc-Prop